Three-spined stickleback: Reproduction

 Sexual maturation depends on environmental temperature and photo-period.
 Longer days and warmer days stimulate brighter colouration in males and the development of eggs in females.

 From late April, males and females move from deeper waters to shallow areas.
 There, each male defends a territory where he builds a nest on the bottom.
 He starts by digging a small pit.
 He then fills it with plant material (often filamentous algae), sand, and various debris which he glues together with spiggin, a proteinaceous substance secreted from the kidneys.
 The word spiggin is derived from spigg, the Swedish name for the three-spined stickleback.
 He then creates a tunnel through the more or less spherical nest by swimming vigorously through it.
 Nest building typically takes 5–6 hours though it may also be spread out over several days.
 After this, the male courts gravid females that pass by with a zigzag dance.
+(In some populations, the male leads the female to the nest, rather than doing the zigzag dance.)
 He approaches a female by swimming very short distances left and right, and then swims back to the nest in the same way.
 If the female follows, the male often pokes his head inside the nest, and may swim through the tunnel.
 The female then swims through the tunnel as well, where she deposits 40–300 eggs.
 The male follows to fertilize the eggs.
 The female is then chased away by the male.
 For the duration of the eggs' development, the male will chase away other males and non-gravid females.
 He may, however, court other gravid females (more than one batch of eggs can be deposited in the same nest).

 The sequence of territorial courtship and mating behaviours was described in detail by Niko Tinbergen in a landmark early study in ethology.
 Tinbergen showed that the red colour on the throat of the territorial male acts as a simple sign stimulus, releasing aggression in other males and attracting females.
 The red colouration may also be used by females as a way to assess male quality.
 Red colouration is produced from carotenoids found in the diet of the fish.
 As carotenoids cannot be synthesised de novo, the degree of colouration gives an indication of male quality (ability to find food), with higher-quality males showing more intense colouration.
 Also, males that bear fewer parasites tend to exhibit brighter red colours.
 Many studies have shown that females prefer males with brighter red colouration.
 However, the response to red is not universal across the entire species, with black throated populations often found in peat-stained waters.